MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/compat/manage-the-privacy-of-data-monitored-by-telemetry-in-office.md

 ***Applies to:*** *Office 365 ProPlus, Office 2019, and Office 2016*

-> [!NOTE]
-> To assess your Office compatibility, we recommend using the [Readiness Toolkit for Office add-ins and VBA](https://www.microsoft.com/en-us/download/details.aspx?id=55983).
-The Readiness Toolkit is a free download and can be used to identify the VBA macros and add-ins used in your organization.
-Also, the Excel-based readiness reports can tell you which add-ins are adopted or supported in Office 365 ProPlus and can provide suggestions on how to remediate VBA macros issues that are identified.
-For more information, see [Use the Readiness Toolkit to assess application compatibility for Office 365 ProPlus](../use-the-readiness-toolkit-to-assess-application-compatibility-for-office-365-pro.md).

 Telemetry Dashboard is an Excel workbook that displays compatibility and inventory data about the Office files, Office add-ins, and Office solutions that are used in an organization.
 Telemetry Dashboard displays the file names and titles of documents in each user's Most Recently Used list, which might reveal personal or confidential information about the user or organization.
 The names of add-ins and other solutions that are used by Office are also displayed.
 In this article, you can learn about settings in Telemetry Dashboard and the telemetry agent that help you protect user privacy by disguising file names and titles or by preventing data for selected applications or solutions from being reported altogether.

 The telemetry agent collects inventory, usage, and other application data and uploads it to a shared folder, where it is processed by a service known as the telemetry processor and inserted into an SQL database.
 The Telemetry Dashboard connects to this database so that it can show the usage of Office files, add-ins, and solutions.

-> [!IMPORTANT]
-> The telemetry data that the telemetry agent collects for Office is not related to the diagnostic data collected for Office by Microsoft.
-For more information about that data, see [Diagnostic data in Office](https://support.office.com/article/f409137d-15d3-4803-a8ae-d26fcbfc91dd).

 The telemetry agent is built into Office 365 ProPlus, Office 2019, Office 2016, and Office 2013 and is installed separately on computers that run earlier versions of Office.
 Regardless of whether it's built in or deployed separately, the telemetry agent never generates or collects any telemetry or inventory data until you enable telemetry logging.
 You can do this by using either the registry or the Group Policy Administrative Template files (ADMX/ADML) for Office as described in [Deploy Telemetry Dashboard](deploy-telemetry-dashboard.md).
 After logging begins, telemetry data is stored on the local computer under %LocalAppData%\Microsoft\Office\16.0\Telemetry and is uploaded periodically to a shared folder.